-Similar to Section III, the compression ratio for each of the candidate compression methods was computed across all texts.
-Figure 4 plots the derived compression ratio of each method over each text.
+Similar to Section IV, the compression ratio for each of the candidate compression methods was computed across all texts.
+Figure 7 plots the derived compression ratio of each method over each text.
 The graph shows high volatility in model performance across texts and between the models themselves.
-Interestingly, Lossless GPT-3.5 actually produces a compressed text that is approximately 71% larger than the original text for text c.
-Confoundingly, this text's edit distance from the original input text is the worst, which is another indicator that GPT-3.5 struggles to compress input text, highlighting the limitations of this particular model for compression tasks.
+Interestingly, Lossless GPT-3.5 actually produces a compressed text that is approximately 71% larger than the original text for text c (the figure is truncated slightly below 0 to save space).
+Confoundingly, this text's edit distance from the original input text is the worst, whih is another indicator that GPT-3.5 struggles to compress input text, highlighting the limitations of this particular model for compression tasks.
 The third column of Table III includes the averaged compression ratio (CR) of each model across all texts.
 GPT-4 semantic compression maintains the best compression ability, closely followed by the base compression and GPT-3.5's semantic compression.
 This result was expected since semantic compression is not constrained by reconstructing the exact text and presumably the underlying semantic meaning can be captured in much less text when it can be arbitrarily decompressed.
 GPT-3.5's competitive semantic compression performance is surprising given its lossless compression performance.
+One possible explanation is that semantic compression is implicitly derived internally in these LLMs via text embeddings.